Kerry Carpenter Player Props: Tigers vs. Athletics

 Kerry Carpenter At The Plate

-- Carpenter is hitting .268 with eight doubles, eight home runs and nine walks.
+- Carpenter has eight doubles, eight home runs and 10 walks while batting .268.

-- Looking at the 42 games he has played this season, he's hit a long ball in eight of them (19.0%), and in 5.3% of his trips to the dish.
+- He has hit a home run in eight games this season (18.6%), leaving the park in 5.3% of his chances at the plate.

-- He has scored in 35.7% of his games this season, with two or more runs scored in 7.1%.
+- He has scored in 15 games this season (34.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.